openforis/sepal-doc/docs/source/team/contribute.rst

 Icons
 """""

-There is a ReST role to include in-line icons in documentation, usually when referencing a button (**btn**).
+There is a ReST role to include in-line icons.

 Use icons from the `Font Awesome library <https://fontawesome.com/v5.15/icons?d=gallery&p=2>`__.